Utkarsh-Jain2199/UJ-Touch-Typing-Web-App/README.md

 # UJ-Touch-Typing-Web-App

 This is a touch typing web app built using React JS.
-It provides users with a platform to practice and improve their typing skills by offering various typing exercises and interactive features.
+It provides users with a platform to practice and improve their typing skills by offering timer-based customizable typing exercises and interactive features.
 The app utilizes the capabilities of React JS to create a seamless and engaging typing experience.

 ## Features